 - An enlarged or thickened heart (hypertrophic cardiomyopathy)

-- Narrowing of the valve in the main part of the heart (aortic stenosis)
+- Narrowing of a valve in the main part of the heart (aortic stenosis)

 - Swelling of the sac around the heart (pericarditis)